 The CCLUP was designated as a higher level plan in 1996 under the Forest Practices Code of British Columbia Act (FPC), and guided the application of the Code and other resource management activities within the plan area.
-The resource management objectives, targets and strategies within the CCLUP were carried forward by the Land Act as objectives under the Forest and Range Practices Act (FRPA) which replaced the FPC in 2002.
+The resource management objectives, targets and strategies within the CCLUP were carried forward under the Land Act as objectives under the Forest and Range Practices Act (FRPA) which replaced the FPC in 2002.

-A key part of implementing the CCLUP was the completion of seven sustainable resource management plans (SRMPs) covering the entire Cariboo-Chilcotin region.
+A key part of implementing the CCLUP was the completion of seven sustainable resource management plans (SRMPs) covering the entire Cariboo Region.
 These plans were completed by 2007, and address CCLUP strategies and targets on an area-specific basis through detailed objectives and strategies for the management of natural resources and the maintenance of environmental values.
 They were endorsed by government and resource stakeholders and remain as non-legal guidance.

-Using the SRMPs as a foundation, a Land Use Order (LUO) was declared under the Land Use Objectives Regulation under the Land Act in 2010, which sets legal direction for forestry activities under FRPA with respect to key resource values.
+Using the SRMPs as a foundation, a Land Use Objectives Order (LUO) was declared under the Land Use Objectives Regulation under the Land Act in 2010, which sets legal direction for forestry activities under FRPA with respect to key resource values.
 The order contains objectives and maps for biodiversity, wildlife trees, old growth forest, critical habitat for fish, community areas of special concern, lakes, riparian areas, mature birch retention, grasslands, scenic areas, recreation trails, high value wetlands for moose, and grizzly bear.

 - Cariboo-Chilcotin Higher Level Plan Declaration & Government Intent Order - 1996 (PDF, 3.7MB)

 - CCLUP 90-day Implementation Process Report -1995 (PDF)

 - (Includes Appendix A - Cariboo-Chilcotin LUP - 1994)